vandermeerlab/vandermeerlab/code-python/README.md

 ## Getting started

 * Download Miniconda from [Continuum Analytics](http://conda.pydata.org/miniconda.html). vdmlab\code-python uses Python 3.5 (verified working on Windows and Linux x64).
-* In the terminal, create and activate a new conda environment.
+* In a new terminal, create and activate a new conda environment.

 ```
 conda create -n yourenv python=3.5
 activate yourenv [Windows] or source activate yourenv [Linux]
 ```

 * Install package dependencies (it's possible to install multiple packages at once or individually).
 If conda doesn't have a package of interest (eg. shapely), on in the terminal try: `pip install shapely`.
-For Windows, download the most recent *.whl file [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) and install using `pip install Shapely-1.5.16-cp35-cp35m-win_amd64.whl`
+For Windows, download the most recent *.whl file [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) and install using `pip install yourshapelyinstall.whl` (must be in the directory where this .whl is located).

 ```
-conda install numpy scipy shapely
+conda install numpy scipy shapely pytest
 ```

 * Clone the analysis code from Github and developer installation.